-Bonded, tooth-colored restorations also known as composite restorations have stood the test of time, and they are still the best restoration for small cavities!
+Bonded tooth-colored restorations, also known as composite restorations, have stood the test of time, and they are still the best option for filling small cavities!

 Some dentists are still placing amalgams or silver/mercury fillings.
-We have not used them in our office since about 1995 when I decided that I would not put in someone else’s mouth what I would not want in my own or my children’s mouths.
+We have not used them in our office since about 1995, when Dr. Gillis decided that we would not put in someone else’s mouth that which we would not want in our own mouths or our children’s mouths.
 Our office prefers bonded, tooth-colored composite fillings when a bonded restoration is the best solution.
-Over time, amalgam or silver/mercury fillings act just like any metal and they expand and contract as the temperature of your mouth changes such as when you have a cold or hot drink.
-This can cause fractures in the adjacent tooth structure requiring replacing the filling or restoration with an even larger, deeper filling, or with a crown.
-Tooth-colored composite restorations are more technique sensitive to place and are generally more time consuming then the older amalgam or silver/mercury fillings.
+Over time, amalgam or silver/mercury fillings act just like any metal and they expand and contract as the temperature of your mouth changes, such as when you have a cold or hot drink.
+This can cause fractures in the adjacent tooth structure, which requires replacing the filling or restoration with an even larger, deeper filling, or with a dental crown.
+Tooth-colored composite restorations are more technique-sensitive to place, and are generally more time consuming then the older amalgam or silver/mercury fillings.
 But isn’t it worth it?
 Aren’t your teeth worth it?
 We haven’t even touched on the fact that the mercury found in all amalgam or silver fillings is a poison and who wants this in their mouth!